nualagr/the-lord-of-the-rings-game/README.md

 <sub>*Created using* [Am I Responsive](http://ami.responsivedesign.is/)</sub>
 <br>
 The Lord of the Rings Memory Game is a themed card-matching game.
-The game objective is to find the matching pairs of cards with a minimum number of mouse clicks.
-The game, while being fun to play, can also be used as a brain training tool to improve recall.
+The game objective is to find the matching pairs of cards within a minimum number of mouse clicks in a set timeframe.
+The game, while being fun to play, can also be used as a brain training tool to improve recall as well as to improve hand-eye coordination and reaction times.

 The game is geared towards fans of *The Lord of the Rings Trilogy* by J. R. R. Tolkien.
 It incorportes The Lord of the Rings themed images, audio and facts with the intention of making the playing experience more enjoyable for the user.

-The Lord of the Rings Memory Game website consists of two pages created using [HTML5](http://en.wikipedia.org/wiki/HTML5), [CSS3](http://en.wikipedia.org/wiki/CSS), [JavaScript](https://en.wikipedia.org/wiki/JavaScript), the JavaScript library [jQuery](https://jquery.com/) and [The One API](https://the-one-api.dev/).
+The Lord of the Rings Memory Game website consists of one webpage and six modals created using [HTML5](http://en.wikipedia.org/wiki/HTML5), [CSS3](http://en.wikipedia.org/wiki/CSS), [JavaScript](https://en.wikipedia.org/wiki/JavaScript), the JavaScript library [jQuery](https://jquery.com/) and [The One API](https://the-one-api.dev/).
 It was created in order to fulfil the requirements of the Interactive Frontend Development Milestone Project 2,